 What risks do women have with Lynch Syndrome?

-Women with Lynch Syndrome need to be particularly aware of risks of uterine and ovarian cancer, and ways to minimize those risks.
-Like men, women with Lynch Syndrome have a high risk of colon cancer.
-Additionally, women have an increased risk of getting endometrial (uterine) and ovarian cancers, and of getting it at an earlier age.
+While women with Lynch Syndrome have a high risk of colon cancer, they also have an increased risk of getting endometrial (uterine) and ovarian cancers and of getting it at an earlier age.
 Because endometrial and ovarian cancers often occur without any symptoms, they can advance to an incurable stage unless active early-detection steps are taken.
 Although there are no definitive diagnostic tests at this time, early detection measures are available.